v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/language-features/xml/how-to-embed-expressions-in-xml-literals.md

 ---
-title: 'Instrukcje: Osadzanie wyrażeń w literałach XML (Visual Basic)' ms.date: 07/20/2015
+title: 'Porady: osadzanie wyrażeń w literałach XML' ms.date: 07/20/2015
 helpviewer_keywords:
 - embedded expressions [Visual Basic]
 - XML literals [Visual Basic], embedded expressions ms.assetid: 75016fad-0141-42de-8564-5051be29487e
-ms.openlocfilehash: 9d0fd1e3713dc5b81cfca0ce54b571b38e648f87
+ms.openlocfilehash: 2e8dd10b334b0271e3c9de11ed155c9d5d7aae48
-ms.sourcegitcommit: c4e9d05644c9cb89de5ce6002723de107ea2e2c4
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 05/19/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65879109"
+ms.locfileid: "74332940"
 ---
-# <a name="how-to-embed-expressions-in-xml-literals-visual-basic"></a>Instrukcje: Osadzanie wyrażeń w literałach XML (Visual Basic)
+# <a name="how-to-embed-expressions-in-xml-literals-visual-basic"></a>Porady: osadzanie wyrażeń w literałach XML (Visual Basic)
-Literały XML można połączyć z wyrażenia osadzone, aby utworzyć dokumentu XML, fragment lub element, który zawiera zawartość tworzony w czasie wykonywania.
-W poniższych przykładach pokazano sposób użycia wyrażenia osadzone w celu wypełnienia zawartości elementu i atrybuty nazwy elementów w czasie wykonywania.
+You can combine XML literals with embedded expressions to create an XML document, fragment, or element that contains content created at run time.
+The following examples demonstrate how to use embedded expressions to populate element content, attributes, and element names at run time.

- Składnia wyrażenia osadzone jest `<%=` `exp` `%>`, który jest w tej samej składni, która korzysta z platformy ASP.NET.
-Aby uzyskać więcej informacji, zobacz [wyrażenia osadzone w XML](../../../../visual-basic/programming-guide/language-features/xml/embedded-expressions-in-xml.md).
+ The syntax for an embedded expression is `<%=` `exp` `%>`, which is the same syntax that ASP.NET uses.
+For more information, see [Embedded Expressions in XML](../../../../visual-basic/programming-guide/language-features/xml/embedded-expressions-in-xml.md).

- Można również użyć [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] interfejsów API, aby utworzyć [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] obiektów.
+ You can also use the [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] APIs to create [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] objects.
 Aby uzyskać więcej informacji, zobacz <xref:System.Xml.Linq.XElement>.

 ## <a name="procedures"></a>Procedury

-#### <a name="to-insert-text-as-element-content"></a>Aby wstawić tekst jako element zawartości
+#### <a name="to-insert-text-as-element-content"></a>To insert text as element content

-- Poniższy przykład pokazuje, jak wstawić tekst, który jest zawarty w `contactName` zmiennej między elementami nazwa otwierający i zamykający.
+- The following example shows how to insert the text that is contained in the `contactName` variable between the opening and closing name elements.

      [!code-vb[VbXMLSamples#39](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples14.vb#39)]